Installing a VM Agent

 To confirm installation success, run the systemctl status nkv-bhsvc command.

 Installation result is logged in /tmp/nkv-install.log

-After installing the VM Agent, proceed as described in Adding Existing Nodes.
+After installing the VM Agent, proceed as described in Using a VM Agent.

 Removing a VM agent in the product UI does not remove it from the VM.
 Removing VM agents is only possible by uninstalling them from the VM.
 See uninstallation details below: